turingschool/backend-curriculum-site/module4/lessons/intro_to_graphql.md

 - Explain what GraphQL is and the benefits of using it over REST
 - Write an Express/GraphQL server
-- Interact with a GraphQL API using Graph_i_QL
+- Interact with a GraphQL API using GraphiQL

 [Slides](./intro_to_graphql_slides)